Zeist: Transport

 Zeist has two railway stations.
 Driebergen-Zeist railway station is located between Zeist and Driebergen-Rijsenburg, to the south of Zeist.
 It is on the Amsterdam–Arnhem railway.
 Den Dolder railway station is located in Den Dolder.
 It is on the Utrecht–Kampen railway and the Den Dolder–Baarn railway.

-Zeist also has a two major bus hubs, one on the Jordanlaan en one at Handelscentrum.
-Both have 6 and 4 lines going through respectively.
+Zeist also has two major bus hubs, one on the Jordanlaan and one at Handelscentrum.
+They have 6 and 4 lines going through respectively.